dobots/website/README.md

    rake theme:switch name="flat"

 If you want to adjust the theme, you have to navigate to "\_includes/themes/flat/" and "assets/themes/flat/".

+For running on Heroku, there is a Gemfile added.

 ## Copyrights